 Who should use it:

-Why we like it:
+Why I like it:

-Zoho’s strong inventory management capabilities make it a top pick for best warehouse inventory management software, including tracking by expiration date, kitting, and automated purchase orders.
-Despite scoring lower for its warehouse features, Zoho’s comprehensive inventory tracking and multitude of integrations, especially for shipping services, offer substantial value for sellers juggling multiple sales channels.
+Despite scoring lower for its warehouse features, Zoho’s comprehensive inventory tracking and its multitude of integrations, especially for shipping services, offer substantial value for sellers juggling multiple sales channels.

 The pricing structure is particularly appealing for small businesses looking to maximize their inventory management without the overhead of more complex warehouse systems.
 Plus, its cohesive ecosystem and positive user ratings prove its suitability as a cost-effective solution for growing businesses.

-Zoho is the cheapest WMS on our list after Odoo (which has a full-featured free option).
-Zoho also offers a free plan, but the monthly orders and other features are limited.
 Paid plans vary by scale, but you can pay to add additional warehouses, users, and Shopify store integrations.
 Some WMS features, such as barcode generation, vendor management, and granular item tracking, are only available on upper-level paid plans.

-- Standard ($29/month): 500 orders, 1 warehouse, 2 users, and 1 Shopify store integration
+- Standard ($39 per month): 500 orders, one warehouse, two users, and one Shopify store integration

-- Professional ($79/month): 3,000 online orders, 2 users, 2 warehouses, 2 Shopify store integrations
+- Professional ($99 per month): 3,000 online orders, two users, two warehouses, two Shopify store integrations

-- Premium ($129/month): 7,500 online orders, 2 users, 3 warehouses, 5 Shopify store integrations
+- Premium ($159 per month): 7,500 online orders, two users, three warehouses, five Shopify store integrations

-- Enterprise ($249/month): 15,000 online orders, 7 users, 7 warehouses, 5 Shopify store integrations
+- Enterprise ($299 per month): 15,000 online orders, seven users, seven warehouses, five Shopify store integrations

 - Limited free plan for microbusinesses

-- Innovative sales order geometry feature shows packers the optimal placement of objects in the box for safest packing
+- Innovative sales order geometry feature shows packers the optimal placement of objects in the box for the safest packing

 - Highly-rated 24/5 phone support